Local connectedness of boundaries for relatively hyperbolic groups: Introduction

 \subsection{Acknowledgements}

-We give thanks to Arka Banerjee, Victor Gerasimov, Craig Guilbault, Prayagdeep Parija, and Kim Ruane for helpful conversations that influenced this paper.
+We thank Arka Banerjee, Victor Gerasimov, Craig Guilbault, Aaron Messerla, Hoang Thanh Nguyen, Prayagdeep Parija, Kim Ruane, and the anonymous referee for helpful conversations, feedback, and corrections that influenced this paper.
 The second author was partially supported by grant \#714338 from the Simons Foundation.